-GHSC-PSM would like to propose moving to a floating target based on the number of countries required to submit a supply plan each quarter.
-The target would always allow for two missed submission per quarter and would adjust in response to changes in the denominator.
+GHSC-PSM would like to propose increating to a target of 96% for FY2024.
+The target would allow for one missed submission per quarter.
 For example, there are currently 27 countries required to submit malaria supply plans.
-Two missed submission would be 25/27 = 93%.
-If two countries close out their GHSC-PSM offices and are no longer required to submit, the denominator would drop to 25 and the target would drop to 23/25 = 92%.
-The FY23 targets have been revised above to reflect this approach against the current country supply plan expectations, but the exact target may vary from quarter to quarter as these expectations adjust.
-In the short term these expectations are not expected to change much, but GHSC-PSM notes that there may be changing expectations around supply plan submissions as some countries transition to new technical assistance mechanisms as the NextGen Comprehensive Technical Assistance or supply chain bilateral contracts are awarded.
+One missed submission would be 26/27 = 96%.
+GHSC-PSM would like to propose a continued use of a floating target based on these criteria.
+For instance, if two countries close out their GHSC-PSM offices and are no longer required to submit, the denominator would drop to 25 and the target would drop to 24/25 = 96%.
+The FY24 targets have been revised above to reflect this approach against the current country supply plan expectations, but the exact target may vary from quarter to quarter as these expectations adjust.
+In the short term these expectations are not expected to change much, but GHSC-PSM notes that there may be changing expectations around supply plan submissions as some countries transition to new technical assistance mechanisms as the NextGen Comprehensive Technical Assistance or supply chain bi-lateral contracts are awarded.